 - FMQT Next Generation

 - Participative Democracy Certificate

 FMQT Next Generation

-Children in Scotland and YouthLink Scotland are excited to be running the first ever First Minister’s Question Time (FMQT) that will give children and young people the opportunity to scrutinise the First Minister in person!
-This means FMQT will leave Holyrood and travel across Scotland, ensuring that the voices of children and young people are heard in Scottish politics.
+Children in Scotland and YouthLink Scotland are working in partnership to deliver First Minister’s Question Time (FMQT) Next Generation, giving children and young people the opportunity to question the First Minister in person, ensuring that the voices of children and young people are heard in Scottish politics.

 We hope that FMQT Next Generation will provide a platform for young people to not only have their views heard but also acted upon.
-It will play an important role in creating opportunities for children and young people to have a meaningful say about how Scotland is run, particularly for those too young to vote or who do not have opportunities to have their voices heard otherwise.
+The project plays an important role in creating opportunities for children and young people to have a meaningful say about how Scotland is run, particularly for those too young to vote or who do not have opportunities to have their voices heard otherwise.